NEET Exam Pattern 2026: Marking Scheme, Total Marks, Test Duration

 NEET Exam Duration 2026

 The NEET exam time is 2:00 to 5:00 pm.
-Students get 3 hours to attempt the NEET question paper during the exam.
+Students only get 3 hours to attempt the NEET question paper comprising 180 questions.
 There is no sectional timing in the exam.
+Hence, students must improve their speed before appearing for the exam.

 Q&A Icon